notofonts/noto-fonts/FAQ.md

 As of September 2016, Noto fonts support all scripts/writing systems defined in Unicode 6.1.
 * For all major living scripts, Noto provides two weights (regular and bold) and both UI and non-UI fonts.
 UI fonts are for text display in UI elements (e.g. buttons, menus) that have a height limit.
 * For many major living scripts, Noto provides multiple typeface styles.
 For example, there are sans-serif and serif styles for Latin, Greek, Cyrillic, Indic (Devanagari, Tamil, Telugu etc), Armenian, Georgian, Thai, Khmer, and Lao; Naskh and Kufi styles for Arabic; and Eastern, Western, Estrangela styles for Syriac.
-* For all living scripts, Noto includes hinted and unhinted fonts: hinted fonts for Windows and Linux, and unhinted fonts for Android and Mac.
+* For many major living scripts, Noto includes both hinted and unhinted fonts: hinted fonts for Windows and Linux, and unhinted fonts for Android and Mac.
+(Note however that NotoSansSymbols is unhinted).
-* For historical scripts, Noto has unhinted fonts with one weight (regular)
+* For historical scripts, Noto has unhinted fonts with one weight (regular).

+### The hinted version of the font is missing

+If your favorite font is in the Noto's unhinted directory, but is missing from the [hinted directory](https://github.com/googlei18n/noto-fonts/tree/master/hinted), first please check [noto-hinted](https://github.com/lemzwerg/noto-hinted).
+It might be already there.
+If it is not there, then you can help to make it by running the hinting process using [ttfautohint](https://www.freetype.org/ttfautohint/).
+The process is described in the [noto-hinted README](https://github.com/lemzwerg/noto-hinted/blob/master/README.md).
+Note however that this tool does not work on all scripts, and in particular, not on many of the living scripts we do not provide hinted veresions for.
+Please see [extending ttfautohint with new wscripts](https://www.freetype.org/ttfautohint/doc/ttfautohint.html#extending-ttfautohint-with-new-scripts) on the freetype website if you are so inclined.

 ### What are Google's plans for Noto (so called "Phase 3")?
 * We plan to extend character/script coverage to cover 100% of Unicode 9.0 except for CJK.
 For CJK, we plan to cover Plane 0 (BMP) CJK characters in Unicode 9.0
 * We plan to extend Noto from two weights (regular and bold) and one width to a number of weights (thin to heavy) and a number of widths (condensed to normal).
 * we plan to open source glyph and other source data for all Noto fonts (except CJK fonts whose source is owned by Adobe), and provide a pipeline to build binary fonts from these sources.
 With the font sources and pipeline, everyone can build their own fonts and use Noto as the base font for free.

 ### When will language or script X be supported by Noto?